-Oregon Emergency Medical Services for Children was established in 1984 and is a State Partnership Grantee of the Health Resources and Services Administration EMSC program.
+Oregon Emergency Medical Services for Children (EMSC) was established in 1984 and is a State Partnership Grantee of the Health Resources and Services Administration EMSC program.
 The Oregon Health Authority EMS and Trauma Systems program is the lead agency for EMSC in Oregon.

 Goals include ensuring that: